williaz/TechRefresher/Spark.md

 #### What is Apache Spark?
 - Apache Spark is a unified **computing engine** and a set of libraries for **parallel data processing** on computer clusters.

+- Spark is a distributed programming model in which the user specifies transformations .
+Multiple transformations build up a directed acyclic graph of instructions.
+An action begins the process of executing that graph of instructions, as a single job, by breaking it down into stages and tasks to execute across the cluster.
+The logical structures that we manipulate with transformations and actions are DataFrames and Datasets.
+To create a new DataFrame or Dataset, you call a transformation.
+To start computation or convert to native language types, you call an action.

 ```bash
 which python
 vim ~/.bash_profile